Located on a high hill, this tower offers a breathtaking panorama.

 Picnic place :

-Tables with benches are next to the tower under the trees.
+Tables with benches and grill are next to the tower under the trees.